 To sum up, Northern California enlarges the notion of “museum,” especially if you focus on the top museums to consider.

 Where but in California, in the heart of Silicon Valley, could one expect to find a museum devoted to up-to-the-minute technical advances?
-Certainly, that’s the essence of the Tech Museum of Innovation in San Jose.
+Certainly, that’s the essence of The Tech Interactive museum in San Jose.
 In the same vein, what if one seeks out historic authenticity?
-Where would one find the premier museum to the railroad in the development of the American West?
-Of course, the logical choice would be Old Sacramento.
-From Sacramento the actual railroad first snaked its way east, across the Sierra.
+Where would one find the premier museum devoted to the railroad’s development of the American West?
+Of course, the logical choice would be the California State Railroad Museum in Old Sacramento.
+From Sacramento the actual transcontinental railroad first snaked its way east, across the Sierra.

 In conclusion, Northern California’s great museums offer outstanding experiences of many kinds—art, history, technology.